 Be able to show how your project involves you working in a different literary form from your previous work;

-Have read through all the ACE guidance before you apply to take part in the workshop, so that you are reasonably sure that what you have in mind is suitable for DYCP funding.
+Please read through all the ACE guidance (https://www.artscouncil.org.uk/DYCP) beforehand, so that you are reasonably sure that what you have in mind is suitable for DYCP funding.
 (If what you want to do involves engaging audiences or participants, then you should go for a Project Grant instead.)

 This workshop will: